 When effort is originally planned, the estimated development time may no longer be true as scope and requirements may have changed.

-Re-estimating of the required time for an effort to be developed is recommended before development starts by checking all current known requirements and scope.
+Re-estimating the required time for an effort to be developed is recommended before development starts, by checking all current known requirements and scope.

 Re-estimating of an effort may reflect on the total time estimation of all other known and defined efforts.